 Does food technology pique your interest?
 Are you inspired by all things biomaterials-related?
 Or are you driven to educate others about the production and consumption of food?
 If so, the institutions listed below can help you on your journey to finding a career in agriculture that also lets you choose the specialty that interests you most.

-What Is a Bachelor’s in Agriculture Degree?
+What Is an Online Bachelor’s Degree in Agriculture?

 OSR uses six data points: three school-wide and three program-specific.
 For school-wide, OSR uses Student Satisfaction, Admission Rates, and the number of programs the school offers online.
-For program-specific, OSR checks the Median Debt of graduates from that program, how many degrees are offered within that program’s umbrella department, and what percentage of students at that school graduated from that department.
+For program specific, OSR checks the Median Debt of graduates from that program, how many degrees are offered within that program’s umbrella department, and what percentage of students at that school graduated from that department.

 The six statistics are displayed by each school.
 The sliding bar under each statistic represents how that school compares to other US institutions.
 “Not reported” means a school did not release that information to the US Department of Education.
 A more detailed description of the OSR process can be found on the methodology page.

 - Tuition: $10,282(in state) / $10,282(out of state)

 Program LevelMedian Debt$20,468Programs in DepartmentNot ReportedPopularity at School20.81%100%OSR Score

 Earn a bachelor’s degree in agriculture business from the University of Minnesota – Crookston and pursue a career in fields such as farm and ranch management, extension services, or ag lending services.
 Students will complete core coursework in financial records, grain and livestock marketing, legal environmental business, and business writing.
 Choose up to three classes from a list of five business elective courses to complete your degree and take the option of an additional 21 credits for an agriculture certificate.